cap-java/sdm/README.md

 - Draft functionality : Provides the capability of working with draft attachments.
 - Display attachments specific to repository: Lists attachments contained in the repository that is configured with the CAP application.
 - Maximum allowed uploads: Provides the capability to define the maximum number of uploads allowed for the user.
+- Multiple attachment facets: Provides the capability to define multiple attachment facets/sections in the CAP Entity.

 ## Table of Contents